Electric motors

 word "commute".
 It simply means to change back and forth in the same

 way that commute means to travel back and forth.)
-The
+In its simplest form, the

-commutator is simply a metal ring divided into two separate halves and
+commutator is a metal ring divided into two separate halves and

 its job is to reverse the electric current in the coil each time the